'Game For Someone' Designed To Be Played 2,700 Years From Now

 I think that is kinda of cool but it is just stinky because it could get old or ruined and fortnite is the best video game!!!!!

-• We will die about 6 years
+• We will die over 6 years

 In two thousand years i don't think humans will be alive because our earth is dying pollution, junk food, Disease and so much more.
 We WILL die out sooner than later.